mpdf/mpdf.github.io/fonts-languages/font-names.md

 ## CSS font-family name

 Every font family has a name which is defined in the font file.
 This is the name by which your computer OS registers and recognises the font family.

-This is also the name used in CSS e.g.
+This is also the name used in CSS.

-{% highlight php %}

-{% endhighlight %}

 ## mPDF font-family name

-<p>This is the name used by mPDF internally to process fonts.
-This could be anything you like, but by default mPDF will
-	convert CSS font-family names by removing any spaces and changing to lowercase.
+This is the name used by mPDF internally to process fonts.
+This could be anything you like, but by default mPDF will convert CSS font-family names by removing any spaces and changing to lowercase.
 Reading the CSS name above, mPDF will look for a "mPDF font-family name" of 'trebuchetms'.

-This means that this will also work:

-{% highlight php %}

-{% endhighlight %}

-<p>Next it will look for a translation in `$this->fonttrans` in the `$config` constructor parameter.
-Imagine that we also
-	wished to recognise 'Trebuchet', we would add:
+Next it will look for a translation in `$this->fonttrans` in the `$config` constructor parameter.
+Imagine that we also wished to recognise 'Trebuchet', we would add:

 {% highlight php %}
 <?php